visionappscz/bootstrap-ui/src/less/styleguide.md

 ### NEXT VERSION

+Release date: FIXME

+* New components:
+  * Confirmation
+  * Filterable
-* Added Bootstrap datetimepicker component
+  * Bootstrap datetimepicker
+* JavaScript Sortable Table component rewritten from the ground up to be compatible with Bootstrap JS components
+* CoffeeScript is no longer used
+* Test all custom JS with QUnit
-* Use BrowserSync for comfortable local development
+* Use BrowserSync for comfortable development
+* Renamed main LESS files (see [Usage &rarr; LESS](#less) for more)

 ### 0.3.0